Anglican Healing Fund

 $13,360

-The Kateri Service of Geraldton is a Christian Native Ministry with a Catholic Orientation, committed to the healing and reconciliation of aboriginal people.
+The Kateri Service of Geraldton is committed to the healing and reconciliation of aboriginal people.
 Kateri Service offers a variety of services to aboriginal people through the blending of their culture and traditions with Christian spirituality and values.
-The grant allow the local group to continue the healing work through home visits to the sick and shut ins, referral services, personal healing prayer, spiritual guidance, healing circles, cultural teachings and ceremonies, celebrations and feasts, Annual Kateri Native Ministry Conferences, etc. (Diocese of Moosonee)
+The grant will allow the group to continue the healing work through home visits, referral services, spiritual guidance, healing circles, cultural teachings, ceremonies, celebrations and feasts.
+(Diocese of Moosonee)

 $10,700

-The project will enable the survivors and their families to participate in traditional practices and teachings, attend talking and healing circles, learn self-care, learn about themselves and their history as people, and begin or continue on a healing journey.
-It will also provide a forum where survivors can learn and understand the Independent Assessment Process (IAP).
+The project will enable the survivors and their families to participate in traditional practices and teachings, attend talking and healing circles, learn self-care, learn their history as people, and begin or continue on a healing journey.
+The project will provide a forum for the participants to learn and understand the Independent Assessment Process.
 (Diocese of Saskatchewan)

 Anglican Council of Indigenous Peoples